securityguy/jsonparser/README.md

 [![Go Report Card](https://goreportcard.com/badge/github.com/buger/jsonparser)](https://goreportcard.com/report/github.com/buger/jsonparser) ![License](https://img.shields.io/dub/l/vibe-d.svg)
 # Alternative JSON parser for Go (10x times faster standard library)

+**This library was forked from buger/jsonparser on March 18, 2026.**

 It does not require you to know the structure of the payload (eg. create structs), and allows accessing fields by providing the path to them.
 It is up to **10 times faster** than standard `encoding/json` package (depending on payload size and usage), **allocates no memory**.
 See benchmarks below.

 ## Rationale